roonil-wazlib/FlatOrganiser/README.md

 # FlatOrganiser
-Project to organise flat related tasks and data and sync data between flatmates devices.
+Project to organise flat related tasks and data, and sync data between flatmates' devices.

 ## Authentication
 Authenticates using Firebase Auth.
 Users are stored in Realtime Database, and flat data is stored in Cloud Firestore.
 No real reason to use both, just wanted to experiment.